cielavenir/salsa-matplotlib/doc/glossary/index.rst

       channel.
 PDF was designed in part as a next-generation document format to replace postscript

-  pgi
-      `pgi <https://pypi.python.org/pypi/pgi/>` exists as a relatively
-      new Python wrapper to GTK3 and acts as a pure python alternative to PyGObject.  pgi still exists in its infancy, currently missing many features of PyGObject.
-However Matplotlib does not use any of these missing features.

   PyGObject
       `PyGObject <http://www.pygtk.org/>`_ provides Python wrappers for the :term:`GTK` widgets library